ibm-cloud-docs/dns/transfer-domains.md

 Effective 30 June 2023, IBM Cloud will no longer support the Domain Name Registration service, which is offered in partnership with Tucows Inc. For more information, see [Domain Name Registration domain transfer](/docs/dns?topic=dns-domain-name-registration-domain-transfer).
 {: deprecated}

-After a domain has been registered, it can be transferred at any time.
+After you register a domain, it can be transferred at any time.
 Transferring a domain from a third-party registrar to {{site.data.keyword.cloud}} can streamline the domain management process.
 Transferring a domain does not affect the website, email, or DNS.
-It only changes the registrar that manages the domain records.
+It changes only the registrar that manages the domain records.
 {: shortdesc}

 Follow these steps to transfer an existing domain to {{site.data.keyword.cloud_notm}}.